Scenic Rim

 Bunya nuts, bush tucker

 Mike came back from golf.
 He called from the door.
 “Hey, I need your gardening gloves!”
 Really?
 Why?
 “Bunya Bunya, come!”
 In the car were these massive cones, which had fallen off a Bunya tree.
-Blimey, wouldn’t want one of them falling on my head.
-No wonder he wanted my gloves to carry them.
-Mike… Continue reading
+Blimey, wouldn’t want one of… Continue reading

 -